 Through the New England branch of the Society of Industrial Archaeology, the Friends of the North Leverett Sawmill are looking to participate in a collaborative effort to bring the public to historical industrial sites both digitally and physically through the national leadership of SIA. <https://industrialhistorynewengland.org/> The idea of an “industrial history” trail in Massachusetts and surrounding states, based on a successful initiative in Germany is under discussion and planning.

 The Commission’s mandate is to educate, engage, and promote knowledge of Leverett historical assets through interpretive programs, documentation, and community outreach.
-We believe that the distinct character of Leverett today is shaped by its past that our history helps inform Leverett’s identity and can provide a guide to its future.
+We believe that the distinct character of Leverett today is shaped by its past; that our history helps inform Leverett’s identity and can provide a guide to its future.
 We support this project because it will increase interest in Leverett’s, Massachusetts and American history at a moment in time in which “Witness Properties” are increasingly rare.

 Thank you for your support of this worthy proposal!